kodamap/sensor_bme280/readme.md

 # 7. grafana dashboard example

-Upload .json file "Sensor-1486613315807.json" from grafana ui (import dashboard).

-- select a influxdb data source: sensor
+Upload .json file "Sensor-1486613315807.json" from grafana ui (import dashboard menu) and select a influxdb data source: "sensor"

 You'll see "Temperature , Pressure and Humidity" on the grafana dashboard.